-18 total hours lecture, 36 total hours lab, 72 total lab hours by arrangement 3 Units
+18 total hours lecture, 36 total hours lab, 72 total lab hours by arrangement

-PREREQUISITE: JOURN-110 or JOURN-129 ADVISORY: Eligibility for ENGL-100
+PREREQUISITE: JOURN-110 or JOURN-129

 Media production skills and practices for students interested in pursuing careers in the news and information media, and other related fields such as advertising and public relations.
 The course also addresses communication law and ethics, and requires weekly laboratory work on the college newspaper, online news site, and/or magazine.
 May not be repeated.
 SC